 Your personal data isn’t just sitting in a credit bureau vault.
 It’s being actively spread across the internet through a little-known practice called credit header sales.

-Credit headers are a snapshot of your key identifying information:
+Credit headers are a snapshot of your key identifying information, including:

 Why Header Sales Hurt

-• Lack of regulation: Unlike credit reports, credit header sales are largely unregulated, leaving you with little control over your data.
+Lack of regulation: Unlike credit reports, credit header sales are largely unregulated, leaving you with little control over your personal data.

-• Data brokers: Credit bureaus often sell to (and even buy) data brokers, further fueling the unregulated data trade.
+Data brokers: Credit bureaus often sell to (and even buy from) data brokers, further fueling the unregulated data trade.

-The CFPB has proposed new rules to curb credit header sales.
-However, industry lobbying efforts are strong, and the outcome is uncertain.
+The problem has grown so severe that the Consumer Financial Protection Bureau (CFPB) has stepped in.
+The agency has proposed new rules to curb credit header sales.
+However, strong industry lobbying efforts mean the outcome is still uncertain.

 The Deeper Issue: Data Brokers and the Resellers Exemption